hooksw/konify/README.md

 so we plan to do somethings like:

 * writes like Compose, works like native view elements and avoid recompositions.
-* keep scalability so that we can adapt it to other scenes (such as rendering engines like Skia)
+* keep scalability so that we can adapt it to other scenes (eg. use skia as behind-the-scenes implementation,or implement other tree-structured responsive systems)

 ## Determined parts